liutas4x4/Marlin/README.md

 Also, holder for this probe is mounted on changed left Geeetech's bracket - part #I3B1-31:
  - [FreeCAD and STLs](https://github.com/liutas4x4/IR-probe_byDC42/tree/master/I3B1-31-Bracket_modified).
 All files are in open format.

+## MK2a Heatbed

+Voltage from Geeetech's Power Supply is about 10.9 Volt maximum, and total resistance of MK2a PCB Heatbed, including wires and connector to GT2560 is 1.45 Ohm minimum.
+Therefore, maximum power of this heatbed is 81.45 Watt.

+So, bedKp and bedKi must to be set to more agressive values.

+80 Watt power is not enough to achieve 115-120°C if MK2a is used "as is", especially in cold room or/and with borosilicate glass placed on it.
+So, in the particular project MK2a is insulated underneath with 1mm cork mat and commecial ("food") aluminium foil.

+Please note, that thikness of borosilicate glass, supplied by Geeetech is 3.3mm, not 4.

 ## Current Status of Fork: In Development

 Marlin 1.1.6 is used in this fork.